-- 2) Reentered images will be judged and scored as an image distinct from the original entry and both scores will be retained in their related competition. - K. Model Releases, Copyrights, and Trademarks - 1) Entrant acknowledges that the submitted image(s) is an original work created solely by the entrant, that the image does not infringe on the copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any person or entity, and that no other party has any right, title, claim or interest in the image.
-Images that violate or infringe upon another person's copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any person or entity or any other applicable law(s), will be subject to disqualification.
-See Exhibit C.
+2) Reentered images will be judged and scored as an image distinct from the original entry and both scores will be retained in their related competition.

+K. Model Releases, Copyrights, and Trademarks

+1) Entrant acknowledges that the submitted image(s) is an original work created solely by the entrant, that the image does not infringe on the copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any person or entity, and that no other party has any right, title, claim or interest in the image.
+Images that violate or infringe upon another person's copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any other applicable law(s), will be subject to disqualification.